Student Eligibility to Apply for Off-Campus Programs

-Application materials for Earlham off-campus semester Programs are available in the International Programs Office, 132 Bolling Center, and online.
-Applications consist of several components, including a four year plan and form signed by the Academic Advisor, a recommendation form completed by a faculty member, a set of essays to be completed by the applicant, a form signed by the Student Development Office, an application form, student agreement and essays to be completed by the student.
+Application materials for Earlham off-campus semester programs are available in the Center for Global Education, 132 Bolling Center, and online.
+Applications consist of several components, including a four year plan and form signed by the Academic Advisor, a recommendation form completed by a faculty member, a set of essays to be completed by the applicant, a form signed by the Student Life Office, an application form, student agreement and essays to be completed by the student.
 Students may only apply for one program at a time.

-Completed applications are due in the International Programs Office by 5:00 on the application deadline.
-Deadlines are posted in IPO, on the IPO website, and in Today @ Earlham.
+Completed applications are due in the Center for Global Education by 5:00 on the application deadline.
+Deadlines are posted in the CGE, on the CGE website, and in Today @ Earlham.

 Criteria for selection include but may not be limited to, the following: